 - Third-party drivers

 Our lawyers will locate the evidence to prove liability in your case.
 If you were injured in a bus accident, give us a call so that we can get started today.

 How Long Do I Have To File a Lawsuit After a Bus Accident in Florida?

-Accident victims in the state of Florida have only four years to take legal action.
+Accident victims in the state of Florida have only two years to take legal action after a negligence-related bus accident.
 The statute of limitations starts to run on the date of your accident.
-Once four years pass, you lose your right to recover compensation for your injuries.
+Once two years pass, you lose your right to recover compensation for your injuries.

 However, you may have less time to act if a government agency is a defendant in your case.